collapsed-stacks/startups/questions/6026/what-do-i-use-to-value-my-startup.md

 - posted by: [Ali](https://stackexchange.com/users/2815644/ali) on 2015-08-12
 - score: 2

-<p>There is a startup valuation calculator here <a href="https://www.equitynet.com/crowdfunding-tools/startup-valuation-calculator.aspx" rel="nofollow">https://www.equitynet.com/crowdfunding-tools/startup-valuation-calculator.aspx</a>.
-They give weights to the industry, sales and profit forecasts, present days assets and liabilities etc. </p>
+There is a startup valuation calculator here https://www.equitynet.com/crowdfunding-tools/startup-valuation-calculator.aspx.
+They give weights to the industry, sales and profit forecasts, present days assets and liabilities etc.

-<p>There is a more complex calculator here <a href="http://www.caycon.com/valuation.php" rel="nofollow">http://www.caycon.com/valuation.php</a> that also accounts for industry growth, patent state, team and other soft factors that an investor may be interested in. </p>
+There is a more complex calculator here http://www.caycon.com/valuation.php that also accounts for industry growth, patent state, team and other soft factors that an investor may be interested in.

 ## Answer 6028